LazerLambda/Promptzl/README.md

    - 📈 Distribution over the classes
    - ✂️ No need to extract the predictions from the answer.

-Check out more in the [official documentation.](https://promptzl.readthedocs.io/en/latest/)
+For more information, check out the [official documentation.](https://promptzl.readthedocs.io/en/latest/)

 ## Installation